delande/hame-tutorial/docs/usage.rst

 ==========================
 In a typical usage, you will call a routine of the hame library to compute a matrix element.

 Some examples are given below.
-A Python script containing these examples is available :doc:`here <script>`.
+A Python script containing these examples is available `here <https://github.com/delande/hame/blob/main/compute_two_photon_matrix_element.py>`_.

 .. _usage: